 Next, you decide whether you want an alert whenever the EA initializes a trade, and whether it should stop issuing the alert later.
 You also get to choose whether you want the EA to be active on live account trades, and whether to allow DLL imports.
 We already looked at how you could allow DLLs for EAs in the first step, but if you had left that option unchecked, selecting it here will allow DLL imports for the particular EA you’re configuring.

 Then you can either allow or restrict the EA from using functions from other external experts and whether you would like the EA to subscribe to signals.
 Some EA developers will also have trading signals, which their EAs will often subscribe to by default, this option gives you control over that too.
 Nevertheless, you can still subscribe to your trading signal, but it would be your choice.
 (How to find reliable trading signals)

 The following tab will vary from one EA to the next depending on the developer’s conditions, so it’s not possible to tell you what to do here.
 The best thing to do is to check with the developer.
 If you downloaded the EA from a legitimate developer, they will have provided information about their EA, which would help you decide on what to do here:

-In the case of the above MACD Sample EA, you can select the lot sizes, take profit level, trailing stop level and make changes to the EA’s parameters.
+In the case of the above MACD Sample EA, you can select the lot sizes, take the profit level, and trailing stop level, and make changes to the EA’s parameters.
 Other EAs will have different inputs, but it’s always best to leave things the way they are by default unless you know what you are doing.

 That’s it!
 You have now launched an expert advisor on MT4 and it’s ready to function.
 For more on EAs – how to test them and set parameters, here’s a quick video: